Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

   - For any matrix $A$, $A \cdot I = A$ and $I \cdot A = A$.

 If you multiply a matrix by the xth collumn of the identity matrix alone, you only get the xth collumn of the original matrix.
 Same for rows.

+If you mix the collumns of an identity matrix you call it a **permutation matrix** you can easily find the inverse of a permutation matrix by doing a transpose.
 ### Determinant:
 - The **determinant** of a square matrix $A$ (denoted $\det(A)$ or $|A|$) is a scalar value that provides important properties of the matrix (e.g., invertibility).
 #### For a 2x2 matrix: